PFython/pyscript-local-runtime/README.md

 ## **EXAMPLE CHROME EXTENSION**
 ![](popup.png)

-This example is a simple Chrome Extension which creates a Popup box, renders the time using Python's `datetime` module, and sends a message to the Console.
+This example is a simple Chrome Extension which creates a Popup box and renders the time using Python's `datetime` module.

-* The Python script is wrapped inside some simple HTML boiler-plate code in `index.html`.
+* The Python script is wrapped inside some simple HTML boiler-plate code in `popup.html`.
 * Icons are in `/icons`
 * Other magic required for Chrome to recognise this as an extension are in `manifest.json`.

-`index.html` must include a `<py-config>` block as follows:
+`popup.html` must include a `<py-config>` block as follows:

 ```html
 <py-config>